arch7tect/exposeme/readme.md

 # DNS provider required ONLY for wildcard certificates:
 [ssl.dns_provider]
-provider = "digitalocean"  # or "azure"
+provider = "digitalocean"  # or "azure" or "hetzner"

 # DigitalOcean specific config (can be overridden by env vars):
 [ssl.dns_provider.config]